Colac railway station

-Colac railway station is located on the Warrnambool line in Victoria, Australia.
-It serves the town of Colac, and it opened on 27 July 1877.
+Colac railway station is a regional railway station on the Warrnambool line, part of the Victorian railway network.
+It serves the town of the same name, in Victoria, Australia, and was opened on 27 July 1877.

 History

-Colac opened as the terminus of the line from Birregurra.
+When Colac station opened, it was the terminus of the line from Birregurra.
 On 2 July 1883, the line was extended to Camperdown.

-Goods facilities included a brick goods shed and a steel shelter, provided with the Freightgate centre during the 1980s.
-During 1988, a number of sidings were removed, including the oil siding at the Up end, and No. 6 road.
+Goods facilities included a brick goods shed, and a steel portal framed shelter was added when the Freightgate centre during the 1980s.
+During 1988, a number of sidings were removed, including the oil siding at the up end, and No. 6 road.
 In 2008, the points for the crossing loop were removed.